fusioncharts/dev_centre_docs/chart-guide/standard-charts/logarithmic-charts.md

 By default, the chart automatically calculates the number of minor divisional lines depending on the logarithmic base defined in the chart.

-You can, however, explicitly specify the number of minor divisional lines to be rendered between any two major divisional lines using `numMinorDivLines` attribute.
-This attribute takes value greater than `0`.
+You can, however, explicitly specify the number of minor divisional lines between any two major divisional lines using `numMinorDivLines` attribute.
+This attribute takes the value greater than `0`.

 Refer to the code given below: